 Remark 2: Students who have not been exposed to microeconomics are encouraged to read up on the background note "Summary of Some Concepts in Economics" (available on the course website).

-Remark 3: In each week (except for week 4), the estimated time for reading the assigned case and making preparations is about 2 hours.
-In Week 4, the estimated time for Group Assignment 2 (including reading the cases and discussing with teammates) is about 3-5 hours.
-The estimated time for the online simulation is about 1.5 - 2 hours.
+Remark 3: In each week, the estimated time for reading the assigned cases and making preparations is about 3 hours.
+The estimated time for the online simulation is about 2 hours.
 These estimations are only for reference.